AdrianMarasigan/Software-Engineering-Learnings/Mini-Projects/Floppy Bird Clone/README.md

 ![Floppy Bird Clone Screenshot](https://github.com/c0olade/Software-Engineering-Journey/blob/main/Mini-Projects/Floppy%20Bird%20Clone/images/Flappy.gif)

 ## Planning and Implementing the Code
 This project was based off of a Geeksforgeeks article on how to build the [flappy bird game](https://www.geeksforgeeks.org/how-to-make-flappy-bird-game-in-pygame/).

-I adjusted the implementation to split the files into the following files:
+The original code was based off of just functions.
+I spent time to understand what was going on and decided to break it out into classes for the game, the config, and loading images.
+After I made these updates, I decided to split up the files instead:
 - config.py
 - game.py
 - image_loader.py
 - main.py
 - requirements.txt

 ## Getting Started